jasminecwyatt/JesHomepage/README.md

 This was built in Asp.Net MVC Framework and is a .sln file.
 Can be run locally or on a server.

+## If Build Error Occurs
+Ensure that SignalR is installed on Asp.Net instance Do this by using the command: install-package Gray.Microsoft.AspNetCore.Signalr.Server -pre in the Asp.Net Package Manager Console

+You can also download it and get more info on [Nuget Website](https://www.nuget.org/packages/Microsoft.AspNet.SignalR/)
 ## Built With

 * [Bootstrap](https://getbootstrap.com/docs/3.3/)